 As a result, Pew notes that fishing in the western Pacific has actually increased in recent years — even though current management measures call for a decrease back to 2002-2004 levels.
 Fishing activity near the spawning grounds put those younger fish at particular risk.

 Conservation groups have called for two things to protect the Pacific bluefin: harder limits on overall catches in the Pacific Ocean and a minimum size limit on catches to protect juveniles.

 There's some early evidence that stricter catch limits could work.
-Out in the Atlantic Ocean, overfishing caused the bluefin tuna population to drop 60 percent between 1997 and 2007.
+Out in the Atlantic Ocean, heavy fishing caused the bluefin tuna population to drop 60 percent between 1997 and 2007.
 In response, the International Commission for the Conservation of Atlantic Tunas (ICCAT) recently imposed much stricter overall limits on catches and cracked down on illegal fishing.